czuger/d10_fight_system/README.md

 ## Disadvantage

 * Roll 3d10 and take the two dice that have the lowest value.
 * Add the result of those two dice.
-If the sum is greater or equal than the target number, then you have a success.
-Otherwise, you have a failure.
+If the sum is greater than or equal to the target number, then it is a success.
+Otherwise, it is a failure.
 * If the two dice are equal and your roll is a failure, then it is a critical failure.
-* If your roll is a success and the **three** rolled dice are equal then it is a critical success.
+* If your roll is a success and the **three** rolled dice are equal, then it is a critical success.
 Otherwise it is a regular success (even if the two chosen dice are pair).

 *Note :* Those rules prevents a too high critical success and critical failure ratio.
 As for advantage.